The True Golden Chain

 How the events in Jesus’ life (and death) conspired to save creation.

-The Bible from Genesis One is included and informed by it.
+The Bible from Genesis 1 is included, informed by it.
 Christ’s whole life led up to it.
-Like a Jesus of Nazareth’s A Series of Fortunate Events, the 1st-century narrative moves steadily toward an outcome even angels did not expect.
+Like a Jesus of Nazareth’s A Series of Fortunate Events, the 1st-century New Testament narrative moves steadily toward an outcome even angels did not expect.
 According to this timetable, when Jesus said, “It is finished!” the cross was by no means the end.

 It was a means to an end.